For this production Julie's

 We played bits of the track on loudspeakers while Julie traversed the huge statues singing first one line, then stop, then

 move the camera and equipment to another location, another statue, then another line of song, then stop again while another

 Arrangements were made to have a couple of the statues low-loaded to Elstree the following Monday where it was discovered

 the studio floor was unable to take the weight.
-The statues were placed on the lawn outside the office block, and
+The statues were placed on the lawn outside the office block, and that afternoon

-Baby'.
-None the less, probably one of the best light entertainment shows to emit from the Elstree Studios in the nineteen
+less, probably one of the best light entertainment shows to emit from the Elstree Studios in the nineteen seventies.